Paying for your Health Care

 Pay My Bill

-If you need to work through payment options that may be available to you, contact our Patient Advocate.
+If you need to work through payment options that may be available to you for an upcoming procedure, contact our Patient Advocates.
 These individuals are here to work with you to plan for upcoming procedures and help you identify what you can expect to pay for specific procedures.
 We encourage you to plan ahead and be aware of the financial requirements of your health insurance plan.
-Our Patient Advocate can help you with this process.

 Planning for your Health Care Needs